-One to ten persons work on-site but the plant can be operated remotely.
+One to ten persons are on-site during operation.

 Project Location

 The Uranquinty Power Station is located on Uranquinty Cross Road near Uranquinty, approximately 15km south-west of Wagga Wagga in New South Wales.
 It covers a portion of Lot 782 on DP878179 and Lot 76 on DP754573, Parish of Yarragundry.
 The designated site area is 450m x 775m (35 Hectares).